 Basic requirements for a comprehensive plan are specified by state law.
 Additional detail on topics of local concern can be added based on input received.
-The following elements are included in this plan: Chapter One: Introduction, Chapter Two includes information on public input and analysis gathered during the planning process.
-Chapter Three includes recommendations for each plan element.
-Chapter Four includes action steps and Chapter Five includes additional supporting information.
+The following elements are included in this plan: Chapter

 Land Use

 Looks at current land use trends and issues and makes recommendations for desired land use patterns.